-UPDATE 2-Euro zone bond yields fall from highs as sell-off pauses
+UPDATE 3-Euro zone bond yields fall from highs as sell-off pauses

 This pushed yields up to levels where they were starting to look attractive again, resulting in Monday's dip, analysts said.

-"It is a retracement after a very strong move over the last two weeks," said Rabobank strategist Richard McGuire.
+"It is a retracement after a very strong move over the last two weeks," Rabobank strategist Richard McGuire said.

 "With Bunds where they are, you are always going to get some buyers willing to buy (bonds with) zero risk at over 50 basis points."

-The yield on Germany's 10-year government bond , the benchmark for the region, was headed for its biggest one-day fall in almost four week, down 4 basis points at 0.54 percent.
+The yield on Germany's 10-year government bond , the benchmark for the region, recorded its biggest one-day fall in almost four weeks, down 3 basis points at 0.54 percent.

-But they more than double the 0.25 percent level at which it began on June 27, the day ECB President Mario Draghi opened the door to tweaks in the ECB's aggressive stimulus policy in a speech in Sintra, Portugal.
+But they are more than double the 0.25 percent level at which it began on June 27, the day ECB President Mario Draghi opened the door to tweaks in the ECB's aggressive stimulus policy in a speech in Sintra, Portugal.

+Other euro zone bond yields were down 2 to 6 bps on Monday.

 Strong U.S. employment data on Friday bolstered a feeling that central banks across the world have more reason then ever to continue to unwind the loose policy stance of the post-crisis era.